RLumSK/luminescence-tv/README.md

-In analogy of the [CRAN task view lists](https://cran.rstudio.com/web/views/), this list provides an overview of freely available tools for trapped charged (dating) data analysis (e.g., luminescence and ESR data).
+In analogy of the [CRAN task view lists](https://cran.rstudio.com/web/views/), this list provides an overview of freely available tools for trapped charge (dating) data analysis (e.g., luminescence and ESR data).
 Tasks, software tools and data repositories are ordered alphabetically.
 URLs are automatically tested every time this list is updated, information from R packages are